 Student projects can be supported through application for funding from the Jones Scholarship.

-Students also perform with student organizations, such as the PEP band or college a cappella groups.
+Students also perform with student organizations, such as the college a cappella groups.

 Graduate studies / Music students have recently pursued graduate studies at Aaron Copland School of Music, Boise State University, Carnegie Mellon University, Pomona College and University of Chicago.